Guust-Franssens/belgian-journal/README.md

 2. setup the `.env` file by filling in the [.myenv](.myenv) and renaming it to `.env`

 ## Running the project
-Activate the virtual environment and then run `scrapy crawl legal-entity`.
+Activate the virtual environment and then run `scrapy crawl legal-entity-spider`.